nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 10.md

 Excuse me.
 I don't see anyone yet.
 Where is everyone?
 We're up ahead.
 Okay.

 Yep.
 Alright.
 So let's go ahead and get started.
-Sameer, you are up first.
+Simear, you are up first.
 He's 75 feet away.

 That puppy's cooking.
 It doesn't look like my I lost my character sheet.
 Doesn't look like I have an like, I still have a encumbrance bonus, it looks like.
 I can only move 20 feet.
 I don't understand.

+---

+### Session Play - Part 2

 Is this, I think it's her armor.
 No. I because I got rid of that extra stuff to move.
 That means I would have not got rid of it.
 Yeah.